OdinStraboJensen/OdinStraboJensen.github.io/about.md

 - Systems design
 - C++, C# and other languages

-When I’m not coding, I play classic PC games, work on my latest game and/or my engine, workout, and ofcourse spend time with my family ♥️
+When I’m not coding, I play classic PC games, work on my latest game and/or my engine, workout, and of course spend time with my family ♥️

 ---